thomasneff/mmbn3-draft-gauntlet/README.md

 Download the latest release of the Gauntlet files in the release section ( https://github.com/thomasneff/mmbn3-draft-gauntlet/releases )

-Extract all files of this repository to a directory of your choice (I will refer to that directory from now on as GAUNTLET_FOLDER)
+Extract all files to a directory of your choice (I will refer to that directory from now on as GAUNTLET_FOLDER)

 Get "gbabios.rom" and make sure to put it in the "Firmware" directory inside your BizHawk directory